-&lt;sup>10 Wahi, N., Bhatia, A., Gandhi, D., Jain, S., Shukla, P., and Chauhan, U. Land Acquisition in India: A Review of Supreme Court Cases from 1950 to 2016, Centre for Policy Research, New Delhi, 2017.
+Wahi, N., Bhatia, A., Gandhi, D., Jain, S., Shukla, P., and Chauhan, U. Land Acquisition in India: A Review of Supreme Court Cases from 1950 to 2016, Centre for Policy Research, New Delhi, 2017.

-5. OBJECTIVES
+OBJECTIVES

-- i.
-To study the nature of land acquisition litigation along the following parameters: - (a) The total volume of land acquisition litigation in six districts (three each in Maharashtra and Karnataka) between 2008 and 2018; - (b) Analysis of the nature of the cases in the Bombay and Karnataka High Courts during the period of study - ii.
+- 1. To study the nature of land acquisition litigation along the following parameters: - a.
+The total volume of land acquisition litigation in six districts (three each in Maharashtra and Karnataka) between 2008 and 2018; - b.
+Analysis of the nature of the cases in the Bombay and Karnataka High Courts during the period of study - 2.
 To understand the reasons why people are approaching courts in land acquisition matters and to determine whether the 2013 Act has been successful in tackling the root causes of litigation under the erstwhile 1894 Act.

-6. METHODOLOGY, DATA DESCRIPTION, AND LIMITATIONS
+METHODOLOGY, DATA DESCRIPTION, AND LIMITATIONS